-We provide training for peer mentors at all campuses in January and February 2013.
-Training takes place over two half days and at the completion of this you will have developed and enhanced the following skills: communication, leadership, team building and problem solving.
+We provide training for peer mentors at all campuses in January and February 2014.
+Training takes place over one day, and at the completion of this you will have developed and enhanced the following skills: communication, leadership, team building and problem solving.
 In addition, you will have the opportunity to participate in interactive learning experiences with key university staff and network with your fellow mentors.
 At the conclusion of your training you will receive a certificate which recognises the development of the above skills.

 Applications for Trimester 1 have now closed.
 Now seeking Trimester 2 applications, which will close on May 19, 2014.
-Fill out the online application form by 30 November 2012.
-You will be notified of the outcome in writing in early January 2013.
+Fill out the online application form.
+You will be notified of the outcome in writing in early June 2014.
 This letter will also contain the dates which training will be available at each campus for successful applicants.
 Training is compulsory and to become a mentor you must attend.